Trying to Understand the New FTC Guidelines? We Can Help!

 We have the capacity to offer up to $100 million in limits for larger accounts, so whatever the needs of your client, ProWriters can deliver.

-We also recommend looking for business interruption, dependent business interruption, and system failure coverage.
-These will cover lost revenue due to disruptions caused by a cyber incident.
-This kind of coverage could determine whether or not a business will be one of the 60% of SMBs that never recover from a cyber attack.
+We also recommend considering business interruption, dependent business interruption, and system failure coverage.
+These will cover lost revenue that results from a cyber incident and may determine whether or not a business is able to recover from an attack.